 What baryta and matte-rag clues can and cannot suggest

-Paper clues narrow possibilities, but they do not shortcut the whole identification problem.
+Paper clues narrow possibilities.
+They do not solve the whole identification problem.

-A baryta-style surface can support a reading toward certain fine-art photographic paper families, including many inkjet-era papers designed to echo darkroom baryta looks, but the exact process still depends on image structure, print date evidence, labels, and condition.
+A baryta-style surface can support a reading toward certain fine-art paper families, including inkjet-era papers designed to echo darkroom baryta looks.

-A matte-rag sheet can support a reading toward a modern fine-art paper choice, especially when paired with contemporary paperwork or printer references, but matte alone does not prove pigment printing.
+A matte-rag sheet can support a modern fine-art paper reading, especially with contemporary paperwork or printer references, but matte alone does not prove pigment printing.

 Paper heft can support the discussion because heavy rag sheets and baryta papers often feel different from thin RC papers, yet mounting, humidity, and framing can mislead.